Skip to main content

 Make a leaf spotting wheel

-1. Give everyone a paper plate and ask people to divide into equal segments.
-You can use a ruler and pen to help divide it into 4, 8 or more segments.
+4. Give everyone a paper plate and ask people to divide into equal segments.
+You can use a ruler and pen to help divide it into four, eight or more segments.

-4. To make it easier, people could also colour each segment a different autumnal (such as orange, yellow and brown) or green colour, rather than writing the name of a leaf.
-They’ll be pegging a leaf of the same colour to the plate when they’ve found them
+7. To make it easier, people could also colour each segment a different autumnal (such as orange, yellow and brown) or green colour, rather than writing the name of a leaf.
+They’ll be pegging a leaf of the same colour to the plate when they’ve found them.

-1. Each group should explore the wood and try to spot all of the leaves or colour on their plate to help them.
-They can use ‘Leaf hunt’ sheet to help them.
+3. When everyone’s ready, each group should explore the wood and try to spot all of the leaves or colour on their plate.
+Give each group a copy of the 'Leaf hunt' sheet, which will make it easier to spot the leaves.

-2. When a group finds a leaf or matching colour, they should peg it to the plate.
+5. When a group finds a leaf that matches to one they’ve got on their plate, they should peg that leaf to the plate.

 Play a quick leaf matching game